 You can leverage the power of Amazon by selling your products through them with a dropshipping business.

 Dropshipping is simply a product fulfillment method where the seller doesn’t keep stock of the products he/she sells.
 The product is shipped directly to the customer from the wholesaler or manufacturer.

 It is very easy to get started with dropshipping because you don’t need to manage or pay for a warehouse, pack or ship orders, track inventory or handle returns.

-- Generate product ideas – research and come up with ideas for products.
+- Research and come up with ideas for products.

-- Evaluate product ideas – filter out product ideas that aren’t worth testing.
+- Evaluate your ideas by filtering out products that aren’t worth testing.

-- Launch your first ad campaigns – learn how to create your first marketing campaigns on your chosen advertising platform.
+- Create your first marketing campaigns on your chosen advertising platform.

 Key points to consider: